bryanwilie/bryanwilie.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='https://hkust.edu.hk/'>The Hong Kong University of Science and Technology</a>.
-Hong Kong. bwilie@ust.hk.
+subtitle: <a href='https://hkust.edu.hk/'>The Hong Kong University of Science and Technology</a>

 profile:
   align: right